dotnet/csharplang/proposals/first-class-span-types.md

 > [!WARNING]
 > Because the betterness rule is gated on `LangVersion >= 13`,
 > API authors cannot add such new overloads if they want to keep supporting users on `LangVersion <= 12`.
-> For example, if .NET 9 BCL introduced such overloads, users that upgrade to .NET 9 but stay on lower LangVersion
+> For example, if .NET 9 BCL introduces such overloads, users that upgrade to `net9.0` TFM but stay on lower LangVersion
-> would suddenly get ambiguity errors for existing code.
+> will get ambiguity errors for existing code, unless BCL also applies
+> [the new `OverloadResolutionPriorityAttribute`][overload-resolution-priority].

 ### Type inference